Mid Mountains Legal Blog

 What if a co-owner has made greater contributions or improvements to the property?

-The Court has regard to any increase in a property’s value as a consequence of one co-owner’s expenditure when determining a division of sale proceeds.
-Where your expenditure on improvements has enhanced the property’s value, you should be entitled to reimbursement for your expenditure.
+When determining a division of sale proceeds, the court has regard to any increase in a property’s value as a consequence of one co-owner’s expenditure.
+When one co-owner’s expenditure on improvements has enhanced the property’s value, they should be entitled to reimbursement for their expenditure.
+However, the reimbursement will be valued at the lower of what they have expended on the property and the increase in value of the property.

 Contributions to the property include: